Accessibility: Cognitive impairments

-Cognitive accessibility refers to a system or application being suitable for use by individuals with developmental disabilities (DD)or intellectual disabilities (ID).
-Generally, this also includes neurotypical users.
-Systems specifically designed for users with ID are often referred to as adapted (aka assistive technology), and such systems may not be helpful for neurotypical persons.
+Cognitive accessibility refers to a system or application being suitable for use by individuals with developmental disabilities (DD) or intellectual disabilities (ID).
+Generally, this also includes users that don't have these deficits.
+Systems specifically designed for users with ID are often referred to as adapted (aka assistive technology), and such systems may not be helpful for non-disabled persons.
 Systems that are usable for persons with ID are often referred to as adaptable.
 Adapted systems may include simplified interfaces and internal logic.
 One such system is the 'Simple Wikipedia.'
 A system that is adaptable may include travel ticket dispensers and user interfaces with dual modes (standard and expert).
 Design for cognitive accessibility is often bounded by defining users with abilities above certain levels.